Application & Instructions

 INTERVIEW SCHEDULE FOR FALL 2022 ADMISSION:

 Applicants that are invited to interview will be notified through email at least two weeks prior.
-Due to the COVID-19 pandemic, interviews are currently set to take place virtually.
-Applicants that are not offered admission to our program for Fall 2021 will be notified by email no later than April 15, 2021.
+Applicants that are not offered admission to our program for Fall 2022 will be notified by email no later than April 15, 2022.